 In the case of AMD’s 3990x, for a CPU bound group unaware application with 128 threads, the performance boost would be nearly 100%.

-Note that the Processor Group Extender is only necessary, and should only be used, in situations where an application needs additional CPU cores, but is not processor group aware.
+The Processor Group Extender is only necessary in situations where an application needs additional CPU cores, but it is constrained to a single processor group because it is not processor group aware.
 Unnecessary or inappropriate use may affect the performance characteristics of an application.

 We would love to hear your feedback as you experiment with this novel technology with real-world loads.
 Please contact us if you make use of the Processor Group Extender.